UPPMAX/programming_formalisms/docs/deployment/deploy.md

 - Then the python active in "PATH" will automatically be used
     - especially important on a shared system where python is not in the typical "/usr/bin/python" path.

 ### Compiled languages

 - [Build Systems Course](https://github.com/PDC-support/build-systems-course)

-## Start a Git/GitHub repo from existing project
+## Start a Git/GitHub repo from persnonal existing project

-!!! note

 - Many projects/scripts start as something for personal use, but expands to be distributed.
 - Let's start in that end and be prepared.
-    - The following steps can be very valuable for you in a couple of months as well as you revisit your code and don't know what it does or why you did this and that.

-!!! info "Principle"
+### Principle

+- Initiate git project
+    - Browse to right *root* directory (the folder contatining all the project-related files)
+- Stage and commit
+- upload to github

+### Try yourself

 - Let's say you have some code you have started to work with
-    - Initiate git project
+- Start with 1A or 1B

         - Be in a terminal and go to the ``planets`` folder, which will be the project repository (**repo**)
         - run ``git init``
         - make sure that there is a ``.git`` directory created
-    - stage and commit
-    - upload to github

-### Initial code base

-- Let's say you have some code you have started to work with

-- Choose one of the following

-???- question "Exercise A: Start project from one of your existing projects"
+???- question "Exercise 1A: Start project from one of your existing projects"

     - Just use an existing programming project you have today
-    - use it in the follwong steps.
+    - Browse to right *root* directory (the folder contatining all the project-related files)

-???- question "Exercise B: Start the test project"
+???- question "Exercise 1B: Start a new test project"

-    - Make a ``test_project`` directory in a good place (like a ``Programming formalisms`` course folder)
+    - Make a ``test_project`` directory in a good place (like a local ``Programming formalisms`` course folder)
     - Create and save a file ``hello.py`` with the following code base and the in-code documentation answering the question "why".

     ```python